First, the conclusion! A comparison table showing the types and features of SD cards at a glance

 - File system: FAT32

-- Features: Has enough capacity and performance for everyday photo shooting and Full HD (1080p) video recording.
+- Features: Enough capacity and performance for everyday photography and Full HD (1080p) video recording.

-It has a good balance between price and performance, and is still used as standard in many devices today.
+It offers a good balance between price and performance, and is still the standard for many devices today.

 For general use, this SDHC card should be fine.